gelisam/hsresumebuilder/README.md

 # hsresumebuilder

+This CLI tool will read a YAML file named `.hsresumebuilder.yaml` in the current directory and generate a resume, also known as CV (Curriculum Vitae) from the preferences there.

+It will create or overwrite in the current directory a file named `output.html`.
+After running the program successfully you can open this HTML file in your browser and print it as PDF.
+Your browser will allow you to adjust the scale at which you want to print and all other things.

+Of course you can always edit the HTML after generation if you feel like it.
+My goal is to futurely allow the usage of several themes and add customization options in each theme.

 ## Language levels
 For the language levels, please categorize them from 0, lowest, to 4, highest levels of proficiency.